-The process of exchange of ideas, views, facts, feelings, etc., between two or more person in order to reach a common understanding is known as communication.
+The process of exchange of ideas, views, facts, feelings, etc., between two or more persons in order to reach a common understanding is known as communication.

-"Communication is the sum of all things, a person does when he wants to create an understanding in the minds of another.
-It involves a systematic and continuous process of telling, listening and understanding " - LOUIS ALLEN

-"Communication is a process by which people create and share information with one another is order to reach common understanding"- ROGERS
+- "Communication is the sum of all things, a person does when he wants to create an understanding in the minds of another.
+It involves a systematic and continuous process of telling, listening and understanding"-Louis Allen - "Communication is a process by which people create and share information with one another in order to reach common understanding"-Rogers